Yichuans/presentation/gland-2016.md

 <i class="fa fa-book fa-2x"></i></span>
 <span class="fragment"><i class="fa fa-long-arrow-right fa-2x"></i>
 <i class="fa fa-frown-o fa-2x"></i></span>
 note: I have been privileged to have worked on a number of studies. reports.
-Great works - delicately balanced, nuanced messages, excellent. knowledge products.
+Great works - delicately balanced, nuanced messages, excellent. knowledge products. <br>
-a) painstakingly compile a lot of biodiversity observation data, sometimes modelled abstruse data; b) turn these data into even more abstruse scientific analysis and thick papers 3) our audience find it hard to understand and use.
-Reason: not good enough work; or just not enough packaging - making their life easier?
+a) painstakingly compile a lot of biodiversity observation data, sometimes modelled abstruse data; b) turn these data into even more abstruse scientific analysis and thick papers 3) our audience find it hard to understand and use. why didn't achieve the impact: a) not good enough work; b) just not enough packaging - making their life easier?

 <i class="fa fa-flask fa-5x"></i>
 ## what

 ## bridge the gap
 between generation and uptake of knowledge products
-note: KL is what I hope will be initiative, the vehicle to carry that thinking and implement it - to bridge the gap or better facilitate between production of knowledge products and their consumption, in order be more impactful.
-Though a chance still only gets used when convenient.
+note: a) KL is what I hope will be initiative, the vehicle to carry that thinking and address the problems <br>
+b) to bridge the gap or better facilitate between production of knowledge products and their consumption - in order be more impactful.
+Though a chance still only gets used when convenient. <br>
-I want a shift of delivering such analytical work to a) easy to access and understand b) more public facing
+c) I want a shift of delivering such analytical work to 1) easy to access and understand 2) more public facing, communication oriented

 ## promote the use of web
 in communicating analytics and digital tools
 note:
+a) to better reach audience by tapping into opportunities it offers 1. direct and ubiquitous access with internet 2. interactive and engaging 3. dynamic and agile, i.e., quick to modify and improve <br>
-A: fundamentally there is too much information and too little time - if I, as an author, can’t be bothered to read my own work of 70 pages.
+b) reports are less appealing, if I, as an author, can’t be bothered to read my own work of 70 pages.
 I find it powerless to convince other people to read. <br>
-B: People are busy, swamped by information around them, spoiled by the influx of wealth of information, some beautifully packed, some not so.
-I guess my work belongs to the latter.communication. reports and five minutes attention span <br>
+c) five minutes attention span. fundamentally there is too much information and too little time - People are busy, swamped by information around them, spoiled by the influx of wealth of information.

-C: to better reach audience by tapping into opportunities it offers 1. direct and ubiquitous access with internet 2. interactive and engaging 3. dynamic and agile, i.e., quick to modify and improve
+## central hub
+for all digital products in the making
+note: 1) physical manifestation. <br>
+2) single entry point for all products, making it easier to navigate <br>
+3) initially all MAVA deliverables under activity 1.2 but could be a common place for any work-in progress digital products in the future

 ## collect ideas
 for improvement and future development
 note: a step at a time. incremental improvement (as opposed to disruptive innovation), needs directions.
 Platform to gather feedbacks and solicit good ideas.

-## central hub
-for all digital products in the making
-note: 1) physical manifestation. <br> 2) initially all MAVA deliverables under activity 1.2 but could be a common place for any work-in progress digital products in the future

 <i class="fa fa-cogs fa-5x"></i>
 ## how